JetBrains-Research/span/README.md

 $ java -jar span.jar compare --help
 ```

-The structure of output produced by `compare` is similar to that of `analyze`.
-The null-hypotheses however are
-different.
-By default `compare` assumes that there is no difference in **enrichment** for the two biological conditions.

 SPAN Command line options
 -------------------------

-`-b, --bin BIN_SIZE`<br>
-Peak analysis is performed on read coverage tiled into consequent bins of configurable size.
-Default value is 200bp,
-approximately the length of one nucleosome.

 `-t, --treatment TREATMENT`<br>
 **Required**.
 ChIP-seq treatment file.
 Supported formats: BAM, BED, BED.gz or bigWig file.
 If multiple files are